-The company increased capital and retired treasury stock in FYO3/16, lifting the equity ratio in line with one of the third medium-term plan targets of achieving a ratio of 20% or higher.
+The company increased capital and retired treasury stock in FY03/16, lifting the equity ratio in line with one of the third medium-term management plan targets of achieving a ratio of 20% or higher.
 At the same time, management shored up the balance sheet through reducing short-term borrowing by JPY6.2bn YoY.
-Improving its financial position remains a key initiative of its fifth medium-term plan, and of its sixth medium-term plan unveiled together with the announcement of FYO3/22 results.
-In FYO3/23 and FYO3/24, net assets continued to expand due to an increase in retained earnings.
+Improving its financial position remains a key initiative of its fifth medium-term management plan, and of its sixth medium-term management plan unveiled together with the announcement of FY03/22 results.
+Since FY03/23, following the end of the COVID-19 pandemic, net assets have continued to grow, driven particularly by an increase in retained earnings in FY03/25.